mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 Transform user comments into `_data` files that live inside of your GitHub repository by enabling Staticman.

-**Note:** Looking to migrate comments from a Wordpress based site?
+**Note:** Looking to migrate comments from a WordPress based site?
 Give [this tool](https://github.com/arthurlacoste/wordpress-comments-jekyll-staticman) a try.
 {: .notice--info}

 ###### Add Staticman as a Collaborator